ember-learn/ember-styleguide/README.md

 * Now: ember-font-awesome for the font icons
 * The `es-pagewrapper` component has a property to indicate if there will be a sidebar or not.
 There might be a better way to do this.
 * In this addon, the `section` element is used as a container and is intended to span the full width of the viewport.

+## Current Issues

+* White on Ember orange. it's not passing accessibility color contrast tests.
+* the Interface font isn't consistent enough, but it was a cool idea.